Bec Hewitt: Personal life

-Cartwright was born in Sydney on 23 July 1983 the youngest child of Darrel and Michelle Cartwright.
+Cartwright was born in Sydney on 23 July 1983, the youngest child of Darrel and Michelle Cartwright.
 She has an older brother and sister.
 After a four-year relationship with fellow Home and Away co-star Beau Brady, Cartwright and Brady were briefly engaged.

 Soon after the end of her engagement, Cartwright began a relationship with tennis player Lleyton Hewitt.
 On 5 May 2005, the couple announced they were expecting their first child.
 The pair married on 21 July 2005; the wedding was at the Sydney Opera House, and their reception took place at Taronga Zoo.
 The event attracted much media attention, with Bec and Lleyton selling exclusive coverage of the day to magazine New Idea.
 Fellow actresses and friends Ada Nicodemou and Kate Ritchie were bridesmaids.
 Commemorative stubby holders were given as gifts to all guests.

-On 29 November 2005, Cartwright gave birth to daughter at Sydney's North Shore Private Hospital.
+On 29 November 2005, Cartwright gave birth to a daughter at Sydney's North Shore Private Hospital.
 Before her birth, a contract was made with women's magazine Woman's Day involving regular diaries from Bec and exclusive photos and interviews of the family for the first two years of Mia's life.
 The couple attracted much criticism for the observation that they had effectively "sold" their daughter to the highest bidder.
 On 11 December 2008, Hewitt gave birth to a baby boy whom the couple named Cruz Lleyton Hewitt.
-Their third child, a daughter, was born on 19 October 2010.
+Their third child, a daughter, Ava, was born on 19 October 2010.
 Her name was announced via a text message subscription service for the cost of $2, a move that attracted much criticism of Bec and Lleyton.

 In February 2009, after revelations about Hewitt's previously unknown offshore income and bank accounts were revealed during a legal battle with his former management company, Octagon Sports Marketing, the couple relocated to a $3.8 million home at the Old Fort Bay estate in Nassau, Bahamas.